selma-Bentaiba/selma-Bentaiba.github.io/_thoughts/learn_to_learn.markdown

 ## Enjoy; What's the point if you are not having fun

-One of my favorite things to do is imagine what it would be like after I am able to what I am trying to learn at the moment.
+One of my favorite things to do is imagine what it would be like after I am able to do what I am trying to learn at the moment.

-The joy of that vision is greater than difficulty faced during the learning process.
+The joy of that vision is greater than any difficulty faced during the learning process.

 Keep an open mind, gather your tools, Gradually fight harder daemons, be smart about your method, enjoy your victory!!!